MiddleSchoolStudent/BotBrowser/README.md

 1. **Download**: Get the installer for your OS from [Releases](https://github.com/MiddleSchoolStudent/BotBrowser/releases) page.

 2. **Cross-Platform Profiles**:
-  We provide sample [Profiles](profiles) for demonstration purposes.
-These pre-configured profiles for macOS, Windows, and Ubuntu are **cross-compatible**, enabling seamless fingerprint emulation across systems.
-For example, a macOS profile can be used on Ubuntu or a Windows profile on macOS **without compatibility issues**.
+  We offer demo [Profiles](profiles) for demonstration purposes.
+They are **cross-compatible**, allowing seamless fingerprint emulation on any system.
+For example, a macOS profile works on Ubuntu or a Windows profile on macOS **without compatibility issues**.

-3. **Launching BotBrowser**:

-    BotBrowser can be launched in three ways:
+3. **Launching BotBrowser**: BotBrowser can be launched in three ways:

   - **CLI**:
     Pass your profile via the `--bot-profile` parameter:

     ```bash
-    chromium --no-sandbox --bot-profile="{path_of_}/chrome131_win11_x64.enc"
+    chromium --no-sandbox --bot-profile="{path_of_}/chrome132_win11_x64.enc"
     ```

   - **[Playwright](demo/playwright) / [Puppeteer Demo](demo/puppeteer)**: